« View All Posts

 In this article, we’ll discuss five key points to help you winterize your semi-truck so you can face the winter weather with confidence.

-1. Get Your Truck in the Shop
+1. Bring Your Truck to the Shop

 While trucks are designed to function in freezing temperatures, the cold weather is harder on your truck.
 Because your engine oil and other drive-line fluids are cold, it takes a while for the engine to warm up and reach its most fuel-efficient temperature.
 Battery performance can also decrease in the winter.